 Think of it this way: imagine if every customer you could potentially work with all took to Google (other search engines are available) at the same time and each typed in a search query.

-Answer all of the questions and two very cool things happen.
+Answer all of the questions and two awesome things happen.

 So how do you create a bevvy of great, relevant content that will get Google and your customers hot under the collar?

-For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership – who will be a mix of customers and soon-to-be customers – you need to plan your content and plan it well.
+For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership, you need to plan your content and plan it well.

-But your plan needs to be based on research analysis and clear objectives.
+An effective content plan is based on two things: research analysis and clear objectives.
 This last part is especially important as unless you lay out what the measures of success are – X number of good quality leads for example – then it’s impossible to determine if what you’re writing about is working.

-The good news is that there are lots of very groovy tools that can help you figure out where to put your energies.
+The good news is that there are lots of very groovy tools that can help you figure these out.